-- 2. Step Voltage Change and Flicker - Voltage flicker emission and/or rapid voltage changes caused by step changes at generating facility must be less than 3% for individual facilities and less 5% of the nominal voltage for part or all of the Generator facilities on a feeder.
-This can also be evaluated using IEEE 1453. - Aggregate Generator voltage fluctuation shall not result in a voltage change of greater than half the bandwidth of any voltage regulating devices on the associated feeder. - 3.
-Harmonics
+2. Step Voltage Change and Flicker

+- Voltage flicker emission and/or rapid voltage changes caused by step changes at generating facility must be less than 3% for individual facilities and less 5% of the nominal voltage for part or all of the Generator facilities on a feeder.
+This can also be evaluated using IEEE 1453. - Aggregate Generator voltage fluctuation shall not result in a voltage change of greater than half the bandwidth of any voltage regulating devices on the associated feeder.

+3. Harmonics

 The harmonic content of the voltage and current waveforms on the EPS must be restricted to levels which will not cause any interference or equipment operating problems for customers.
-Minimum requirements for limitations of harmonic content on the EPS shall comply with IEEE Standard 519 and IEEE 1547.
+Minimum requirements for limitations of harmonic content on the EPS shall comply with IEEE Standard 519, IEEE 1547 - 2003 and IEEE 1547-2018.
+The latest revision of IEEE 1547 referred to as IEEE 1547-2018 has changed the harmonics requirements from Total Harmonic Distortion (THD) to Total Rated-current Distortion (TRD).
+This is to capture inter-harmonics in the total distortion calculation.
+At the present time the standards from IEEE 1547 -2003 and IEEE 1547-2018 will be accepted.

-Under no circumstances may the harmonic current distortion, originating from the Generator be greater than the values listed in Tables 3 and 6 from IEEE 1547.
+Under no circumstances may the harmonic current distortion, originating from the Generator be greater than the values listed in Tables 3 and 6 from IEEE 1547-2003 or Tables 26 and 27 from IEEE 1547 - 2018.